KristianTan/listMaker/README.md

 ##### Accounts
 Logged in users can save lists to access in the future.
 If they save the list, they can view it from the `Saved lists` page, and access and edit it without needing to enter the passphrase.

+##### Test data
+For demonstration purposes a user account and a list have been created, the user account details and list code are:
+Username:  user

+Password:  password

+List code: 4468

 ## API End points
 This project contains API end points for the 4 CRUD operations as listed below.